keboola/connection-docs/storage/byodb/external-buckets/index.md

 {: .alert.alert-info}
 Note: By adding the Keboola service account as a subscriber, you enable read-only access to the data.

-{: .alert.alert-warning}
+Once you are done, click **Register Bucket** to start using it.

+#### BigLake tables
-We only support [BigLake external tables](https://cloud.google.com/bigquery/docs/create-cloud-storage-table-biglake).
+Keboola does not support External tables in general but only [BigLake tables](https://cloud.google.com/bigquery/docs/create-cloud-storage-table-biglake).
 Please ensure the table you are using is of this type.
-External tables of other types not work in transformations and workspaces.
+External tables of other types do not work in transformations and workspaces due permissions issue.

-Once you are done, click **Register Bucket** to start using it.
+Please make sure, that you can perform `SELECT * FROM <table> LIMIT 1` query on your created BigLake table.
+Keboola checks this during the registration process.
+If the `SELECT` fails, table is skipped.

+The only exceptions are tables with `require_hive_partition_filter=true`.
+Such configuration on BigLake tables is supported by Keboola, but `SELECT` operations (like Data preview) will fail.
+This is expected behavior.
+You can still use these tables in your Workspaces and Transformations, but with appropriate `WHERE` conditions.

 ### Considerations